docker/docs/docker-hub/billing/faq.md

 Immediately available for **Individuals** and **Teams**:

-- **Free Community** plans will continue to be available for both individuals and development teams that include unlimited public repositories.
+- **Free** plans will continue to be available for both individuals and development teams that include unlimited public repositories.

-- **NEW Pro** plan for individuals with unlimited private repositories, unlimited public repositories, and unlimited collaborators starting at $7 per month.
+- **NEW Pro** plan for individuals with unlimited private repositories, unlimited public repositories, and unlimited collaborators starting at $5 per month with the annual plan.

-- **NEW Team** plan for development teams with unlimited private repositories and unlimited public repositories starting at $9 per user per month and offers advanced collaboration and management tools, including organization and team management with role-based access controls.
+- **NEW Team** plan for development teams with unlimited private repositories and unlimited public repositories starting at $25 per month for the first 5 users with the annual plan and $7 per month for each user thereafter.
+The Team plan offers advanced collaboration and management tools, including organization and team management with role-based access controls for the whole team.

 ### How can I compare which features are in each plan?